 From scientists to artists — and everyone in between — keeping a journal can be an important self-care practice.
 In fact, journaling can help you in the following ways.

 When you use your journal to write down your goals, you can keep better track of your intentions.
 This will help you stay accountable and serve as a reminder of what you need to do to reach your goals.
 Be sure to get specific.

 If you make journaling a regular habit, you can see how much progress or growth you’ve made by revisiting previous entries.

 Seeing your progress can also give you a serious confidence boost.
 You can feel proud looking back at the challenges you faced and seeing how far you’ve come.

 Improve writing and communication skills

 Writing, like anything, improves with practice.
 When you journal every day, you’re practicing the art of writing.
-And if you use a journal to express your thoughts and ideas, it’ll help improve your overall communication skills.
+And if you use a journal to express your thoughts and ideas, it can help improve your communication skills.

 Reduce stress and anxiety